 ABSTRACT

 The research aims to study the livelihood security status of buffalo farmers in Prakasam district of Andhra Pradesh.
 The information collected through direct interview using pretested structured interview schedule.
-Total 120 buffalo farmers who possess atleast two milch animals were selected from six villages using purposive and multi-stage random sampling.
+A total number of 120 buffalo farmers who possess atleast two milch animals were selected from six villages using purposive and multi-stage random sampling.
 A composite of livelihood security index was developed for the study.
 The index values were further analyzed and categorized in to high, medium and low using appropriate statistical operations.
-The different dimensions of livelihood security, studied were food, economic, livestock farming, social, institutional and environmental security dimensions.
-The food security (78.10%) was in better situation compared to others and environmental security (31.20%) was in most vulnerable situation.
+The different dimensions of livelihood security, studied were food, economic, livestock farming, social, institutional and environmental security.
+The food security (78.10%) was in better situation as compared to others and environmental security (31.20%) was in most vulnerable situation.
 The study inferred that most (40.80%) of the buffalo farmers were in medium livelihood security situation and the trend is towards better livelihood in the study area.

 Key words: buffalo farmers, livelihood security index, food security, economic security, livestock farming security, social security